top of page

 The adjective 'luscious' has a delectable etymology rooted in Latin.
 It can be traced back to the Latin word 'lusciosus,' which meant 'full of juice' or 'pleasantly sweet.'
 This Latin term was derived from 'luscus,' meaning 'blind in one eye' or 'having a squint,' which eventually evolved to connote a sense of luxury and indulgence.
 Over time, 'luscious' transitioned from its literal association with juiciness to a broader meaning, describing things that are highly pleasing to the senses, particularly the sense of taste or touch.
 The etymology of 'luscious' thus underscores its connection to the delightful and often indulgent sensations experienced when savoring something sweet or luxuriating in a pleasurable tactile experience.

-Find the meaning of luscious
+Find the correct meaning of the adjective luscious:

 Try Again!